filesender/filesender/docs/v2.0/cloud/index.md

 to your cloud provider you can switch over your storage_type to start storing the file content in the cloud.

-At the moment a new container is created for each file and files are uploaded to multiple blobs which are upload_chunk_size bytes in size.

 ```
 $config['storage_type'] = 'CloudAzure';
 ```